cdktf/cdktf-provider-mongodbatlas/docs/streamPrivatelinkEndpoint.java.md

 - *Type:* java.lang.String

+The region of the Provider’s cluster.

+See [AZURE](https://www.mongodb.com/docs/atlas/reference/microsoft-azure/#stream-processing-instances) and [AWS](https://www.mongodb.com/docs/atlas/reference/amazon-aws/#stream-processing-instances) supported regions.
 When the vendor is `CONFLUENT`, this is the domain name of Confluent cluster.
 When the vendor is `MSK`, this is computed by the API from the provided `arn`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.33.0/docs/resources/stream_privatelink_endpoint#region StreamPrivatelinkEndpoint#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.34.0/docs/resources/stream_privatelink_endpoint#region StreamPrivatelinkEndpoint#region}

 ---